elanatframework/Code_behind/doc/template.md

 ```
 **Global template**

-Global template are a new feature of the CodeBehind framework.
+Global template are a feature of the CodeBehind framework.
 All view pages call this template.

 It is recommended to use only template blocks in the global format.